Back to School with... Paulien Bremmer

 The Other Construction Site

-“There is no alternative,” was the political slogan of Margaret Thatcher, which argued that liberal capitalism is the only viable system.
+“There is no alternative,” was the political slogan of Margaret Thatcher, who argued that liberal capitalism is the only viable system.
 It fits the traditional construction site like a glove.
 The existing system - driven by time and money, extractive, and masculine - is seen as universal and justifies the way of working.

 But is this truly just?
 And does this way of working align with the urgent issues and transitions of our time?
 Shouldn't we focus on other values instead of primarily those of money?
 Can we move beyond a system that seems unshakable and believe in an alternative?